Aez35/miRScore/README.md

 miRScore is a miRNA scoring tool developed to analyze novel miRNAs for submission to miRBase, a miRNA database.
 The criteria used to determine whether a novel miRNA is of high confidence is outlined in Axtell and Meyers (2018).

 miRScore requires two fasta files as input: one of novel miRNAs annotated prior to running miRScore and one of their hairpins.
 Please note that the identifier of each miRNA must match the identifier of the corresponding hairpin.
 In addition, this program requires multiple (two or more) fastq files containing evidence of these candidates to determine if a candidate miRNA meets the outlined criteria.

-Running miRScore outputs two csv files: one containing candidates miRNAs that met all criteria and relevant information for each loci (i.e. mature sequence, length of miRNA, etc).
-The other csv file contanins those that failed to meet all criteria and a short description of which criteria it failed on.
+Running miRScore outputs two csv files:
+1. miRNA_candidats.csv - csv file containing candidates miRNAs that met all criteria and relevant information for each loci (i.e. mature sequence, length of miRNA, etc).
+2. failed_miRNAs.csv - csv file contanins those that failed to meet all criteria and a short description of which criteria it failed on.

 # Installation